jmoore2081/smackgrc/src/pages/about/index.md

     text: >-
       Training can be provided remotely via web conference and screen share or in-person at your location.
-Training also offered at Park City, Utah, USA or at your preferred global location.
+Training also offered at Park City, Utah, USA or at your preferred location.

-      Additionally, you will have access to all Quick Base related resources including Quick Base University, a fantastic community of Quick Base power users, Quick Base webinars, videos and other events.
+      Additionally, you will have access to all Quick Base related resources including Quick Base University, a strong community of Quick Base power users, Quick Base webinars, videos and other events.
     text_color: white
   - background_color: white